 Both our attitudes are this: if we had to do all that for her to legally emigrate, then, by golly, everyone else can obey the laws, as well!
 But I digress…

 I also stand firm against several satanic ideologies, specifically secular humanism, Islam and militant LGBTQ, but I am enjoined by the Most High to love those who embrace and promulgate those false beliefs with the love of Christ.
-As a commentator on this blog and elsewhere on “God, mankind, pop culture & politics,” trust me when I tell you it takes more than a bit of soul-searching, the grace of God, and frequent reminders by the Holy Spirit (expressed through my wife, my best-friend co-author, and directly) to carefully walk that tightrope of loving the sinner while hating their sins.
+As a commentator on this blog and elsewhere on “God, mankind, pop culture & politics,” trust me when I tell you it takes more than a bit of soul-searching, the grace of God, and frequent reminders by the Holy Spirit (expressed through my wife as well as directly) to carefully walk that tightrope of loving the sinner while hating their sins.

 Had I been present that tragic day at Cielo Vista Mall, I pray I would have drawn my legally-concealed weapon and stood side-by-side with that brave, black GI who drew his own legally-permitted concealed pistol and ran towards the sound of the guns to protect the innocent from that satanic attack.